Demiez/form-crud/README.md

 5) each input must correspond to the aim of the field (type="text" for simple fields, radio - for boolean values)
 6) user's input must be validated and if valid, data should be changed in runtime
 7) for now 2 buttons:<br>
-ok - updates data
+ok - updates data<br>
-cancel - must clear all the inputs
+cancel - must clear all the inputs<br>
-8) + mandatory fields marked with red * (had to mutate object to avoid * in property and to save all validation checks) 9)
+8) mandatory fields marked with red * (had to mutate object to avoid * in property and to save all validation checks)
+9) mandatory fields are highlighted if empty
+10) password and password confirmation validation
+11) ok button check following before sending request (for now just into console without JSON formation):
+- if mandatory fields are not empty
+- all validators are passed
+12) cancel button restores all input fields to the moment of object creation (including radio buttons)